nevgeniev/zig-maven-plugin/README.md

 How it works
 =====

-It downloads zig runtime for your platform and caches it in `~/.zig-cache` directory.
+It downloads zig runtime for your platform and caches it in `~/.zigcache` directory.
-Also, it downloads missing `JNI`headers for cross compilation
+Also, it downloads missing `JNI`headers necessary for cross compilation.
+As of now headers are provided for `windows`, `linux`, `osx`

-It uses `build.zig` file (must be next to your `pom.xml`) and runs `zig build` according to parameters configured for plugin.
-Check the sample copied from `jnidemo`:
+It uses `build.zig` file (must be next to your `pom.xml`) and runs `zig build` according to parameters configured for the plugin.
+Check the sample `pom.xml` copied from `jnidemo` project:

 ```xml
       <plugin>